 - 5018 males and 2676 females

-- Average age when brain injury occurred was 10.5 years for males and 7 years for females
+- The average age when brain injury occurred was 10.5 years for males and 7 years for females

 Traumatic Brain Injury Vs General Population

-When compared as a whole to community controls, results indicated that traumatic brain injury increased the risk of any criminal convictions in both the male and female target group.
+When compared as a whole to community controls, results indicated that traumatic brain injury increased the risk of any criminal convictions in both the male and female target groups.

-At best this study can be taken as further evidence that there is a casual link between traumatic brain injury and criminal behaviour, but cannot go as far as say that traumatic injury is a cause of criminal behaviour.
-There are clearly relationships between the effects of a brain injury and how that can impact on behaviour.
-For example, a person recovering from a brain injury can experience changes in their personality, their thought patterns and their cognition ability as the physical brain tries to recover.
+At best this study can be taken as further evidence that there is a casual link between traumatic brain injury and criminal behavior, but cannot go as far as say that traumatic injury is a cause of criminal behavior.
+There are clear relationships between the effects of a brain injury and how that can impact behavior.
+For example, a person recovering from a brain injury can experience changes in their personality, thought patterns, and their cognition ability as the physical brain tries to recover.

 Some of these changes can be temporary however many can be long-lasting and can have a significant impact on that individual going forward.
-They may find their impulsivity, emotional processing and social behaviours have altered.
-These changes will manifest in their behaviours and may well lead to a higher risk of becoming involved in criminal activity which they may not have done so previously.
+They may find their impulsivity, emotional processing, and social behaviors have altered.
+These changes will manifest in their behaviors and may well lead to a higher risk of becoming involved in criminal activity which they may not have done so previously.

-It is clear that further research into this area would be necessary to try to narrow down this relationship and provide more actionable results which could be taken forward, especially with regards to the complex interrelationship between social status, mental health, substance misuse and criminality.
+It is clear that further research into this area would be necessary to try to narrow down this relationship and provide more actionable results which could be taken forward, especially with regard to the complex interrelationship between social status, mental health, substance misuse, and criminality.